emrulk1/web_practices/questions.md

 Just put the word "paragraph" as the content of the paragraph.
 It is not mandatory to actually put the link of an image to the tag – you can just leave an empty tag for the image.

 Use whichever HTML tag is necessary to show the indentation.
+Do not use CSS this.

 _Est. time: 25m_